 Adding an extra lock on the door

 Keeping your clients and your own sensitive data secure is critical.
 However, it is difficult to ensure that every single member of your team is using appropriate security procedures (such as not sharing logins or common passwords).
 To help your practice maintain these secure practices Xero is extending the use of Xero login to Xero Practice Manager and Xero Tax.

 Additionally, we’ll soon make two-step authentication (2SA) mandatory across our partner products (including Xero HQ) for all Australian practices and accountants and bookkeepers with access to Australian Xero organisations (regardless of their location).

 Two-step authentication adds another layer of security for practices and we encourage our accounting and bookkeeping and small business customers to use two-step or multi-factor authentication (2SA/MFA) wherever it is available.
 This is particularly important for your email account, which is usually the means to hackers being able to reset your passwords for other sites.
 Two-step authentication is an extra layer of security that requires a password and username and a second unique code to be generated on a second device, making it more difficult for unauthorised people to access your data.
 While there are no guarantees in security, Xero has never had an account compromise reported for a user with 2SA enabled.

-To get your practice ready for this requirement, Xero will have optional 2SA in Xero for accountants and bookkeepers from late January.
 You can start to get your practice ready for 2SA now by ensuring everyone in your practice is using a unique login and not sharing passwords.

 We know there are some practices that use shared logins which will not be supported by the required implementation of 2SA.
 We understand that this will require these practices to amend their subscriptions.
 If you need assistance to amend your subscription, please contact: firstname.lastname@example.org.